-The Iran Sanctions Act (ISA).
-The Iran Sanctions Act penalizes foreign (or U.S.) investment of more than \$20 million in one year in Iran's energy sector.
-In the 109th Congress, broad ISA-amendment bills were H.R.
-282, which was passed by the House on April 26, 2006; a Senate companion measure, S. 333; and H.R.
-6198, the latter of which was passed and then signed on September 30, 2006 (P.L.
 109-293).
 This "Iran Freedom Support Act," discussed above, extends ISA until December 31, 2011, and drops Libya from the law, and is now called the Iran Sanctions Act.
 It codified existing Iran sanctions, makes exports to Iran of WMD or advanced conventional weapons technology sanctionable, and recommends (but does not mandate) a 180-day time limit for the Administration to determine whether a project violates ISA.
 It did not change the menu of available sanctions.
 As noted above, it also authorized additional funding for promoting democracy in Iran.
 (See CRS Report RS20871, The Iran Sanctions Act, by Kenneth Katzman.)

 No projects have actually been sanctioned under ISA, and numerous investment agreements with Iran since its enactment have helped Iran slow deterioration of its energy export sector.
 However, some European companies are reportedly hesitating on potential new energy investments in Iran, and there is uncertainty about whether large agreements of investments by Asian companies will be implemented.
+In 2007, in part to express displeasure on the nuclear issue, Japan's Inpex to cut its \$2 billion investment to develop Iran's large (26 billion barrels) onshore Azadegan oil field to a stake of only about 10% in that project.
+An agreement on that project was signed in April 2007.
 On the other hand, the NIE might have unfrozen some deals; on December 9, 2007 China's Sinopec finalized a 2004 deal to develop Yadavaran oil field and on December 26, Malaysia's SKS Ventures finalized a \$16 billion, 25-year deal to develop on shore and off shore gas fields.

-One major project that Iran believes would help its gas export sector considerably is a proposed gas pipeline from Iran through Pakistan, to India, on which Iran and Pakistan said in November 2007 that they had reached final agreement.
-A formal signing is reportedly to happen in late February 2008, a delay from a planned January 25 signing.
+One major project that Iran believes would help its gas export sector considerably is a proposed gas pipeline from Iran through Pakistan, to India, on which Iran and Pakistan said in November 2007 that they had reached final A long delayed formal signing reportedly was to happen in late agreement.
+February 2008, but has not taken place to date, although Ahmadinejad's visit to India in late April 2008 has reportedly revived Indian discussions on the deal and could pave the way for a final agreement among the three countries.
+Another major deal was considered a blow to European solidarity - the agreement in March 2008 by Switzerland's EGL utility to buy 194 trillion cubic feet per year of Iranian gas for 25 years, through a Trans-Adriatic Pipeline (TAP) to be built by 2010, a deal valued at least \$15 billion.
+The United States said it was launching a "legal review" of the deal and criticized it as sending the "wrong message" to Iran, but the deal appears to involve only purchase of Iranian gas, not development, and so many would consider it unlikely to constitute a violation of ISA.
 It is also not clear whether or not Iran's reported investment to build five refineries in various Asian countries would constituted sanctionable investment under ISA.
 H.R.
 2880, as noted above, would apply ISA to sales of gasoline to Iran.